jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 08:30|  |
 | 2020-10-31 09:00|  |

 Gort follows his client's request and sorted the pickup times sorted from earliest to latest, so they can coordinate their drivers.

-The client wants  Gort sorts, adds the location to the output and gets this result:
+Then Gord adds the location to the output, and gets this result:

 | Pickup time | Location |
 |--|--|